-It’s only fair to start with Ireland’s tallest cascade.
-Falling 121 meters or 397 feet, Powerscourt Waterfall is a beautiful place located in Glensoulan Valley along the River Dargle on the Powerscourt Estate.
+Cascading 121 meters (397 feet), Powerscourt Waterfall is a beautiful place located in Glensoulan Valley along the River Dargle on the Powerscourt Estate.
 Under the shadow of Djouce peak, this horse-tail fan waterfall is picture-perfect.
 Powerscourt Estate itself is a very pretty place – a majestic manor dating from 1731 surrounded by award-winning gardens.

 Located very close to the Wicklow Way, Powerscourt Estate makes for a lovely stop.
 Visitors to the estate can walk up to the waterfall, and another way to see it is from Ride Rock in Crone Woods, along the trail to summit of Maulin Hill.
 After seeing the falls and exploring the gardens, warm up with a cup of tea inside the house.
 Learn more about Wicklow here.

 Cast your eyes on this amazing site on our hiking trip of the Wicklow Way (or try it self guided).